groupdocs-total/GroupDocs.Total-Products/content/total/_index.en.md

   items:
     #  loop
-    - question: "What is GroupDocs.Total, and how is it different from individual GroupDocs products?"
+    - question: "What is GroupDocs.Total, and how is it different from other GroupDocs products?"
       answer: |
         GroupDocs.Total is a comprehensive suite that combines the functionalities of all individual GroupDocs products into a single package.
 This offers several advantages: <br><br>
         <ul>